Bifold Doors, which is the best bifold?

-Looking at our range of bi fold doors above you're probably wondering which bi-folds are best for you and your home.
-This might not be an easy decision, but you're in the right place with a bi fold door range that's full of choice.
-So which door material is best?
+Looking at our range of bifold doors you're probably wondering which bifolds are best for you and your home, Aluminium Bifold Doors or Composite Bifold Doors?
+This might not be an easy decision, but you're in the right place with a bifold door range that's full of choice.
+So which door material is best for your patio bifolding doors?

-When choosing a material, there are quite a few considerations to take into account, such as the maintenance, the strength and longevity of a particular material, and also your own personal preferences regarding the finish of your bi fold doors.
+When choosing a material, there are quite a few considerations to take into account, such as the maintenance, the strength and longevity of a particular material, and also your own personal preferences regarding the finish of your bifolding doors.

 Aluminium windows and doors have come a long way in the last 20 years.
 Due to various technical advancements, aluminium windows and doors are now extremely efficient, as is the glass used to glaze the doors.